 Is Santorini worth it?

-We’ve all seen the pictures – gleaming white churches holding up sea-blue coloured domed roofs, teetering on the edge of a volcanic rim.
+We’ve all seen the pictures – gleaming white churches holding up sea-blue domed roofs, teetering on the edge of a volcanic rim.
 Who, having seen those pictures, hasn’t put Santorini on their bucket list?
-Those images certainly made me pop it on mine.
+Those images made me pop it on mine.
 And all this is without mention of what we’re led to believe is one of the world’s most romantic sunset spots.
 Add private villas with infinity pools and you have a honeymoon haven, with ‘once in a lifetime’ price tags to prove it.

 But here’s the thing.
 Santorini – that version of it, all blue and white and screaming romance – it doesn’t exist.
 Not the way the magazines and travel agents lead you to believe.